JWock82/Pynite/docs/source/member.rst

 .. code-block:: python
     my_model.add_member('M1', 'N1', 'N2', 'Steel', 'W12x26', rotation=35)

-The member created by the code above will be rotated 35 degrees about its x-axis.
+The member created by the code above will be rotated 35 degrees about its local x-axis.

 Tension/Compression Only Members
 ================================